rtinase/BussinesTrip/README.md

 Add Trip to List: Add trips to a personal list of selected trips. <br/>
 View Selected Trips: See a list of selected trips with detailed information. <br/>

-Trip Interaction:
+Trip Interaction: <br/>
-Delete Trip: Remove a trip from the selected trips list.
+Delete Trip: Remove a trip from the selected trips list. <br/>
-Edit Trip: Modify trip details including title, start date, end date.
+Edit Trip: Modify trip details including title, start date, end date. <br/>
-Save Changes: Save edited trip details to update the trip list.
+Save Changes: Save edited trip details to update the trip list. <br/>
-Cancel Edit: Discard changes made during the edit process.
+Cancel Edit: Discard changes made during the edit process. <br/>

-User Interface:
+User Interface:<br/>
-Snackbar Notifications: Receive notifications for actions like adding trips to the list.
+Snackbar Notifications: Receive notifications for actions like adding trips to the list. <br/>

-Additional Features:
+Additional Features: <br/>
-Back Navigation: Navigate back to the home page.
+Back Navigation: Navigate back to the home page. <br/>
-Delete All Trips: Delete all trips from the selected trips list in one go.
+Delete All Trips: Delete all trips from the selected trips list in one go. <br/>